RVAGameJams/learn2love/pages/02-04-game-loop.md

 ## Exercises

 - Try adding a few more colors to the program.
 To understand how `love.graphics.setColor` works, see [the documentation](https://love2d.org/wiki/love.graphics.setColor).
 - Make is so that if the escape key is pressed, the function `love.event.quit` is invoked and the game exits.
+The string to use for the escape key can be found on the wiki's [KeyConstant](https://love2d.org/wiki/KeyConstant) page.
 Spoilers: the solution can be seen in the next section.